-Frequent and
+Frequent and sometimes severe earthquakes,

-sometimes severe earthquakes, hurricanes, volcanic eruptions, and other natural disasters (see p.
-3 of Political and Social Relations) occasionally result in shortages of clean water, food, and medicine, which in turn facilitate disease outbreaks.
+hurricanes, volcanic eruptions, and other natural

+disasters (see Political and Social Relations) occasionally result in shortages of clean water, food, and medicine, which in turn facilitate disease outbreaks.
 Since 2016, Guatemalans are at risk of contracting the Zika virus, an incurable disease spread by mosquitos that can cause birth defects in unborn children.

-Interpersonal Violence: Interpersonal violence primarily stemming from ongoing gang-related conflict and the activities of narcotraffickers (see p.
-9 of Political and Social Relations)

-contributes to high violent death rates.
-In 2016, 36% of Guatemalans reported that they family or а member had experienced some form of violent crime. such as murder. maiming. the sexual exploitation of women and children (see p.
-3 of Sex and Gender).
+Interpersonal Violence: Interpersonal violence primarily stemming from ongoing gang-related conflict and the activities of narcotraffickers (see Political and Social Relations) contributes to high violent death rates In 2016.
+36% of Guatemalans reported that they familv or а member had experienced some form of violent crime, such as murder, maiming, or the sexual exploitation of women and children (see Sex and Gender).